creative-connections/Bodylight-docs/tutorial/advanced14addoutput.md

 # 14. Advanced - Add Output Variables

-In this section we will bind variables from model to animation objects.
+In this section we will add variables to be retrieved from model simulation.

 From previous section you should have
 * working simulation with chart in left part
 * animation object that renders in right part

-In this section we will animate opened/closed valve.

 ## Pickup valve state from model